wormhole-foundation/wormhole-docs/learn/messaging/ntt/configuration/ntt-rate-limiting.md

 When a transfer exceeds the rate limit, it is queued and it can be released after the set rate limit duration has expired.
 The sending and receiving queuing behavior is as follows:

-*   **Sending:** If an outbound transfer violates rate limits, users can either revert and try again later or queue their transfer.
-Users must return after the queue duration has expired to complete sending their transfer.
+- Sending: If an outbound transfer violates rate limits, users can either revert and try again later or queue their transfer.
+Users must return after the queue duration has expired to complete sending their transfer
-*   **Receiving:** If an inbound transfer violates rate limits, it will be queued.
-Users or relayers must return after the queue duration has expired to complete receiving their transfer on the destination chain.
+- Receiving: If an inbound transfer violates rate limits, it will be queued.
+Users or relayers must return after the queue duration has expired to complete receiving their transfer on the destination chain

 ## Cancel Flows